-All candidates for licensure are required to successfully pass state-mandated examinations in basic skills, content area exam, the Assessment of Professional Teaching (APT) Exam and edTPA (EDU 499) before licensure is granted.
+All candidates for licensure are required to successfully pass state-mandated examinations in basic skills, a content area, and the edTPA (EDU 499) before licensure is granted.
 It is required that students pass the Test of Academic Proficiency or achieve the minimum acceptable score on the ACT/SAT prior to admission to the Teacher Education Program, and pass the content area exam before the student teaching semester.
 It is required that students pass the Assessment of Professional Teaching (APT) Exam and edTPA (EDU 499) for program completion.
 Registration information and study guides for the examinations are available on the Illinois Licensure Testing System website (www.il.nesinc.com).